andrewrk/chem/README.md

    when you save.
  * Handles main loop and frame skipping.
  * Convenient API for keyboard and mouse input.
+ * Bootstraps the resource loading process and optionally provides a basic loading progress bar.

 ## Usage